 Hand-Lead Body Dolphin lets you practice the body undulation with your arms extended forward instead of resting at your sides.
-The following video shows this drill:

 - Push off the wall and assume a horizontal position with the face turned downward.